Tom Brady will set these impressive NFL records Week 1 vs. Cowboys

 - Oops!Something went wrong.Please try again later.

-Tom Brady will set these impressive NFL records vs. Cowboys originally appeared on NBC Sports Boston
+Tom Brady will set these impressive NFL records vs. Cowboys originally appeared on NBC Sports Washington

 The list of impressive accomplishments on Tampa Bay Buccaneers quarterback Tom Brady's resume is astounding.
 But aside from his seven Super Bowl titles and record-breaking stats, perhaps the most incredible aspect of his career is his longevity.